LettError/glyphNameFormatter/coverage.md

 ### Note:

-This coverage page is has some issues.
+This coverage page has some issues.

  * Most of the Unicode data is downloaded from Unicode.org.
 Only the bidirectional data still depends on the Python unicodedata module..
  * Narrow build Python might also leave some names inaccessible.